The Buyer’s Guide to

 Document Generation and Document Management are two distinct types of software, but they are closely related.

-Document Management works hand-in-hand with Document Generation, particularly when it comes to efficiently routing files after they are created.
+Keep in mind that Document Management works hand-in-hand with Document Generation, particularly when it comes to efficiently routing files after they are created.

 Conclusion